 Current and Future Research Projects

 HCCI's Health Care Cost and Utilization Reports are just the starting point for many independent research studies focused on health care costs in the United States.
-The following are some of the studies currently underway, by independent researchers, using the Institute's claims-based data:
+The following are some of the studies currently underway, by independent researchers, using the Institute's claims-based data, and by HCCI:

 HEALTH SPENDING SLOWDOWN AND THE ECONOMIC DOWNTURN.
 This study by Northwestern University researchers, David Dranove, Craig Garthwaite, and Chris Ody, examines the effect of the economic slowdown on health care spending for the privately-insured, working-age population.
 The study was published in the August 2014 issue of Health Affairs.